o

 The grounds are wooded, with small ponds scattered throughout the community.

-Prices begin at around $300,000.
-The combined HOA fee and CDD (Community Development District) fee are about $320 per month.
+Prices begin in the low-$300,000s.
+The combined HOA fee and CDD (Community Development District) fee are about $395 per month.
 Please verify this price with a Realtor as prices may change.

 One reason that people retire here is the beautiful 18-hole Pete Dye Signature Golf Course, which winds through the Cascades and provides many homes with a fairway view.
 The course has been named by Golf Week as one of the top residential golf courses in the nation.
 Playing on it, though, requires an initiation fee and a monthly fee.